ceresBakalite/ceres/README.md

 manipulation is open to debate.

-The functions presented here have been used as the basis for handling large JSON lists as their text based structure is highly conducive to managing one to *n* data constructs.
-They can be particularly useful when traversing long cartesian joins.
+The functions presented here have been used as the basis for handling large JSON lists as their text based structure is highly conducive to managing one to *n* data constructs and are particularly useful when traversing long cartesian joins.

 <br>